 Permanent Residence Card

 You can apply for a permanent residence card after you’ve lived in the UK for 5 years.
-This will prove your right to live in the UK permanently.
+This will prove your right to live in the UK permanently and can be used for your British nationality application.
+However, the card will not be valid after 31 December 2020.
+Therefore, if you do not wish to apply for British nationality, you will need to apply under EU Settlement Scheme to protect your status going further.

-You are eligible for this card if you have lived in the UK with a member of your family, who is from the EEA, for a continuous period of 5 years.
-That EEA family member must either have a permanent right of residence, or have been working, studying or self-sufficient throughout that 5 year period.
+You are eligible for this card if you have lived in the UK as a European national or as a family member, for a continuous period of 5 years.
+You or your European family member must have been working, studying or self-sufficient throughout that 5 year period.

 You can also get UK permanent residence if you have lived in the UK for a continuous period of 5 years as a member of an EEA national’s extended family, and you’ve held a valid EEA family permit or residence card throughout.

 You can apply for this card in two ways.
-Firstly, if your EEA family member applies for UK permanent residency online and includes you.
-Secondly, you can download and fill in the permanent residence application form and post it to the Home Office.
+You can either apply online or you can download and fill in the permanent residence application form and post it to the Home Office.
 There is a small fee to pay.

-You will be asked to provide your biometric information as part of your application.
-This can be done at certain Post Office branches for a small fee.
+All non-EU family members will be asked to provide biometric information as part of the application.
+This can be done at the third part provider visa centres for a small fee.
 You will need to have a digital photo taken of your face, put your fingers on a screen to be scanned and give your signature.

 Our specialist immigration lawyers will be able to advise and guide you through the practicalities and evidence that is required for a permanent residence card.
 We will be with you every step of the way.